 Cash Only: Cash only means using cash instead of credit cards to purchase goods and services.
 Studies have shown that people spend more when paying with a credit card.
-This also applies to debt cards, but to a lesser degree.
+This also applies to debit cards, but to a lesser degree.
 Using credit cards allows people to delay accountability when making purchases.
 The act of handing over cash forces people to think over the purchase.

-- Slim Fit Wallet Tip: Use the cash only system along with the envelope system to stay on a budget and spend less money.
+- Slim Fit Wallet Tip: Use the cash-only system along with the envelope system to stay on a budget and spend less money.
 Continue to use a debit account for fixed expenses (ones that don’t change monthly).

 Debt Consolidation: Debt consolidation combines several smaller debts into one larger debt, usually with more favorable pay-off terms: a lower interest rate, lower monthly payment or both.
 Caution: When the debts are combined into one, the lender often forfeits the incentives offered by student loan servicers on federal student loans.

 - Slim Fit Wallet Tip: Consider debt consolidation only when the new pay-off terms significantly outweigh the original terms.
 Debt consolidation does not allow the lender to experience the benefits of the debt snowball method (discussed below) and people tend to lose motivation to pay off debt after consolidation.

 Debt Snowball: The debt snowball is a repayment method where all debts are ranked by balance (regardless of the interest rate).
 Minimum payments are made on all debts except the one with the smallest balance.
 The lender attacks that debt with an additional payment each month until the balance is paid in full.
 Once it is paid off, the money is rolled into the next debt with the smallest balance.